kevintshoemaker/R-Bootcamp/module1_2.txt

 # Wrong!
 data.df[,2]=74     # sets entire second column equal to 74!

+data.df <- read.csv("data.csv")  ## correct our mistake in the previous line and revert to the original data!

 # Right
 data.df[,2]==74    # tests each element of column to see whether it is equal to 74